Welcome

-I am an Assistant Professor in the Department of Health Sciences at Northeastern University, an Impact Engine Fellow of the Real-World Healthcare Navigator, and an Affiliate Investigator in the Vaccine and Infectious Disease Division at the Fred Hutch Cancer Center.
+I am an Assistant Professor in the Department of Public Health and Health Sciences at Northeastern University and an Affiliate Investigator in the Vaccine and Infectious Disease Division at the Fred Hutch Cancer Center.

 My research focuses on developing novel statistical and machine learning methods to leverage real-world data to improve decision-making in public health and clinical medicine.
 This involves designing robust, efficient, and targeted estimators for causal effects using large-scale data generated from electronic health records and clinical trial data.
 Active areas of research include causal inference, conformal inference, data integration, federated and transfer learning, and sensitivity analysis.